 - It allows you to focus on your business’s core competency.
 In many cases, the solutions that companies hope to build themselves fall far outside of their areas of expertise.
 It’s not smart to stretch your resources to do something that doesn’t fit within your core competencies.
 Avoid making the same mistakes that others have made before you.

-3. Buy an Existing SaaS Business
+3. Buy a SaaS Business

 Here’s a scenario that is completely opposite to yours: It’s not uncommon for technical people to build a good product… and have no idea how to sell it!

 Just because developers can build good products does not mean they have the skills to do marketing & sales.
 Or maybe they’re not enthusiastic about “hustling” to scale-up revenue.
-Hustle does not guarantee success but lack of hustle almost certainly guarantees failure.

 You could buy an existing SaaS business and perhaps turn it around with better strategy.
 Here are some places to find listings of SaaS/Software businesses for sale: